 Theater Acting: Job Description & Career Info

-A Theater Actor acts in plays and other types of live productions, such as skits, dinner theater, and cabaret shows.
+A theater actor performs in plays and other types of live productions, such as skits, dinner theater and cabaret shows.
 Sometimes, they go on tour.
 Actors have a talent for performing and entertaining others.
 With the most common venue being a live stage, theater acting does not include the benefits of multiple takes and editing that film and television actors enjoy.

 How to Become an Actor in the Theater

+Though a Bachelor of Arts in Theater is not necessary for becoming an actor or actress, formal training and education often help in this challenging and competitive industry.
 Earning a B.A. in Theater provides the opportunity for aspiring actors to learn acting skills in a structured environment and to practice their creative dramatic expression in front of live audiences.
-Providing more than just acting classes, a 4-year bachelor's degree in Theater includes courses in all major aspects of performance and production, such as acting, directing, theater history, play writing, production design, costume design, makeup, and theater technology.
+Providing more than just acting classes, a 4-year bachelor's degree in theater includes courses in all major aspects of performance and production, such as acting, directing, theater history, play writing, production design, costume design, makeup and theater technology.

-Natural talent, persistence in pursuing auditions, and luck are prominent factors in the success of a career in theater acting.
-The abilities to memorize scripts and improvise under pressure are also helpful for aspiring actors.
+Natural talent, persistence in pursuing auditions and luck are prominent factors in the success of a career in theater acting.
+The ability to memorize scripts and improvise under pressure are also helpful for aspiring actors.

 Related to Theater Acting: Job Description & Career Info